 Therapists who provide psychodrama therapy believe that memories contribute to negative feelings in the present.
 These memories vary in content but typically involve having felt one or all of the following:

 - Emotionally wounded

 - Compelled to act out

-At The Oaks at La Paloma, we have a long history of helping people overcome their addictions through an innovative combination of traditional and alterative care.
-Our holistic approach allows people to come to new understandings by tapping into different parts of their brains and accessing their creativity.
-In addition to psychodrama, we also offer eye movement desensitization and reprocessing therapy, exercise therapy, intensive family therapy and more.
-Please call us to find out more about our approach and to learn how we might design a program to help you.
+If you are interested in psychodrama therapy or in learning more about this recovery tool, call The Oaks at La Paloma.
+We have a long history of helping people overcome their addictions through an innovative combination of traditional and alternative care.
+Our holistic approach lets you access your creativity as you heal.
+In addition to psychodrama, we offer eye movement desensitization and reprocessing therapy, exercise therapy, intensive family therapy and more.
+Please call us to learn more about recovery and what we can do for you.

 1 “Principles of Effective Treatment.”
 National Institute on Drug Abuse.
 Dec.
 2012.
 Accessed 6 Dec.
 2017.

 2 “What Is Psychodrama, Sociometry, and Sociodrama?”
 American Society of Group Psychotherapy and Psychodrama.
 N.d.
 Accessed 6 Dec.
 2017.